manokel01/serial-monitor-charts/README.md

 # SerialPort Manager and Data Visualizer

-This project is a Node.js application for communicating with serial ports and displaying incoming data.
+This project is a Node.js application for communicating with serial ports and visializing incoming JSON data.
 It is particularly useful for anyone working with microcontrollers like the Arduino to read data from a serial port, parse it, visualize it using a line chart can be very useful for monitoring and analyzing data in real-time.
 Users can select various serial port properties, such as baud rate, data bits, stop bits, and parity, and see incoming data on a line chart and a terminal window.

 ## Features